 Career and College Promise provides a focused means for students to begin completion of college transfer credits or career training prior to their graduation from high school.
 Courses under Career and College Promise are offered to high school students with no charge for tuition.
+Eligible high school students may earn:

-- College credit, which is completely transferrable to all UNC System Institutions, as well as many private schools and out-of-state universities and colleges. - College credit toward a credential, certificate or diploma in a technical career. - Workforce Continuing Education credit toward an industry-recognized credential or certification. - A high school diploma and two years of college credit in four to five years through cooperative innovative high schools (Hoke County students only). pon meeting eligibility requirements, students may enroll in a College Transfer
+- College credit, which is completely transferrable to all UNC System Institutions, as well as many private schools and out-of-state universities and colleges. - College credit toward a credential, certificate or diploma in a technical career. - Workforce Continuing Education credit toward an industry-recognized credential or certification. - A high school diploma and two years of college credit in four to five years through cooperative innovative high schools (Hoke County students only).